MeeranB/client-token-auth/README.md

 As the final part of our fetch options, we are reminded that we must ensure that the server knows the content-type of our request, this information is sent in the headers property of our request object, thus making our function look like so:

+The available properties on the request object can be seen in the documentation for the request object constructor [here](https://developer.mozilla.org/en-US/docs/Web/API/Request)

 ```js
 export function login(email, password) {
     fetch("https://dogs-rest.herokuapp.com/v1/users/login/", {